continuouspipe/dockerfiles/ssh-forward/README.md

 run Selenium Webdriver locally while running Behat on the docker container, or for PHP XDebug remote debugging

+Note: it's not recommended to expose this container's ssh port to the public internet.
+Local docker development it's ok to expose it to the host's localhost.
+Kubernetes has local port forwarding that can expose the SSH port from a cluster to localhost.

 ## How to use

 ### Environment variables